dbindel/cs4220-s22/web/syllabus.md

 There will be six one-week homeworks, assigned Friday and due the following Friday.
-These problems will involve a mix of short answers, plots, and computations done in MATLAB or Julia.
+These problems will involve a mix of short answers, plots, and computations done in Julia.
 Homework should be typed and submitted as PDF files on CMS.
 After they are graded, homework scores will be posted to CMS.
 Regrade requests must be submitted within one week of receiving the graded homework.

 There will be three two-week programming projects, to be done either alone or in a group of two.
-Projects will involve solving a larger problem, and may be done in MATLAB or Julia.
+Projects will involve solving a larger problem, and should be done in Julia.
 For projects, you will need to submit both codes and a writeup PDF file on CMS.

 In order to provide timely, high-quality feedback, we may *not* always